 Our guide will walk you through:

-- When to list an unfinished degree.
+- When to list an unfinished degree on a resume.

 - Whether an unfinished degree can hurt your resume.